jessicq/BaldursGateMods/README.md

 Mods written using the Infinity Engine for BioWare's critically acclaimed RPG.

-Self-started project that involves creating new NPCs, quests, dialogues, items, audio, music, etc. to integrate into the Baldur's Gate Trilogy.
+Self-started project that involves creating new NPCs, quests, dialogues, items, audio, music, etc. to integrate into the Baldur's Gate Trilogy: Enhanced Edition (enhanced by Beamdog).

+Currently In-Progress:
+1. Hala - Baldur's Gate I: Enhanced Edition
+2. Telzi - Siege of Dragonspear

 Current Released Mod(s) Include:
-1. The Beaurin Legacy - Baldur's Gate II: Shadows of Amn & Throne of Bhaal and BGII:EE
+1. The Beaurin Legacy - Baldur's Gate II: Shadows of Amn & Throne of Bhaal Enhanced Edition

 Topls/Resources Used:
 1. Audacity by Sourceforge